 For many, the first important decision when building an e-commerce site is determining which platform to use.
-There are numerous platforms and services available, but from our experience the two best open-source solutions available today are Magento and WooCommerce.
+There are numerous platforms and services available, but from our experience (and we have a lot of that, Watermelon having been founded way back in 2002) the two best open-source solutions available today are Magento and WooCommerce.
 While both options are widely used and have large user and development communities, they are very different creatures.
 Your choice of platform at the outset will have a significant impact on your business, so we have broken down some key differences based on our experience with each in order to help you choose which platform best suits your needs.

 Number of Products and Complexity of Site

 WooCommerce, which is a popular and well-developed WordPress plugin, is a great solution for a small business with a limited number of products.
 It is very intuitive and easy to set up (it uses the same well-known administrative system as WordPress) and has all the basics you need to get started: products (with optional attributes and sale prices), categories, a persistent shopping cart, basic shipping methods and rates, and configurable tax rates and notification email addresses.

 Once you get beyond the basic e-commerce functions, WooCommerce will require additional plugins and/or custom development will become necessary.
 For example, will you have separate customer levels with separate pricing levels?
 Do you want to run a Buy 2 get 1 Free special for a product?
 Do you want to use coupons?
 Do you have the need of a retail point-of-sale (POS) system?
 If so, each of these will require an additional plugin with some small additional cost ($50 or so).
 Like WordPress itself, there are numerous plugin developers out there, and not all plugins are created equal.
 We have worked with all of the most popular Woo plugins, and we are able to identify poorly-written vs. well-written plugins easily.